Earthenware: Examples of earthenware

 Despite the most highly valued types of pottery often switching to stoneware and porcelain as these were developed by a particular culture, there are many artistically important types of earthenware.
 All ancient Greek and ancient Roman pottery is earthenware, as is the Hispano-Moresque ware of the late Middle Ages, which developed into tin-glazed pottery or faience traditions in several parts of Europe, mostly notably the painted maiolica of the Italian Renaissance, and Dutch Delftware.
 With a white glaze, these were able to imitate porcelains both from East Asia and Europe.

 Amongst the most complicated earthenware ever made are the life-size Yixian glazed pottery luohans of the Liao dynasty (907–1125), Saint-Porchaire ware of the mid-16th century, apparently made for the French court and the life-size majolica peacocks by Mintons in the 1860s.

 In the 18th century, especially in English Staffordshire pottery, technical improvements enabled very fine wares such as Wedgwood's creamware, that competed with porcelain with considerable success, as his huge creamware Frog Service for Catherine the Great showed.
 The invention of transfer printing processes made highly decorated wares cheap enough for far wider sections of the population in Europe.

 In China, sancai glazed wares were lead-glazed earthenware, and as elsewhere, terracotta remained important for sculpture.
 The Etruscans had made large sculptures such as statues in it, where the Romans used it mainly for figurines and Campana reliefs.
 Chinese painted or Tang dynasty tomb figures were earthenware as were the later Yixian glazed pottery luohans.
 After the ceramic figurine was revived in European porcelain, earthenware figures followed, such as the popular English Staffordshire figures.

+Sanitaryware

+During the 19th century, glazed earthenware was the primary material used to transition lavatory facilities from rudimentary outdoor privies to indoor flush toilets.
+These early "wash-out" and "long-hopper" closets were crafted from a thick, porous ceramic body that required a heavy feldspathic or salt glaze to remain impermeable and functional.
+To ensure the durability of these fixtures, manufacturers often utilized a "cane and white" finish, where the exterior remained a natural buff colour while the interior received a hygienic, white glaze.

+Manufacturers such as Twyford and Doulton refined these designs, often decorating the bowls with intricate blue-and-white transfer prints to make them appear more like fine furniture than industrial plumbing.
+This aesthetic approach helped overcome the Victorian era's social taboos regarding indoor sanitation.